cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/manual_shipping_methods/set_free_shipping.rst

        Set the **Rate calculation** of this method to *Manual*.

 #.
 The shipping method editing page will open.
-Switch to the **Shipping charges** tab.
+Switch to the **Shipping time and rates** tab.

 #.
-Select the :doc:`location </user_guide/shipping_and_taxes/locations/index>` for which you'd like to offer free shipping in the **Show rates for location** section.
+Select the :doc:`rate area </user_guide/shipping_and_taxes/locations/index>` for which you'd like to offer free shipping.
 If you don't see this section, it means that you haven't created any locations.
+If you don't see the choice of rate areas, it means that you only have one.

 #.
 Configure the **Cost dependencies** section as follows: